We dive into the three types of SOC reports and offer practical scenarios to help you determine which one aligns with your organization’s needs.

 Soc 1

-An example of a situation requiring a SOC 1 would be ABC Inc., a publicly traded company that outsources its payroll processing to a vendor.
-ABC’s financial auditor and internal audit department will need to obtain a SOC 1 Type 2 report to gain comfort over the controls at the payroll processing vendor in terms of internal control over financial reporting.
+An example of a situation requiring a SOC 1 would be ABC Inc. ABC is a publicly traded company that outsources its payroll processing to a vendor.
+ABC’s financial auditor and internal audit department need to obtain a SOC 1 Type 2 report to gain comfort over the controls at the payroll processing vendor in terms of internal control over financial reporting.

-In this case, both management (typically through their internal audit department) and external auditors are the intended users of the report for their purposes and goals.
+In this case, both management (typically through the internal audit department) and external auditors are the intended users of the report.
+It is built to support their purposes and goals.
 They need comfort in internal control over financial reporting to properly support their related certifications and opinions.

 Soc 2

-An example of a situation involving a SOC 2 would be BCD Bank which outsources its data center function to an external data center company.
-The security, compliance, operations and other functions at BCD Bank want to gain comfort over one or all the five trust principles at the data center provider.
+An example of a situation involving a SOC 2 would be BCD Bank.
+BCD outsources its data center function to an external data center company.
+The security, compliance, operations and other functions at BCD want to gain comfort over one or all the five trust principles at the data center provider.

-A report focused on internal control over financial reporting may touch on those principles but would not provide the comfort in those areas that a SOC 2 report does.
+A report focused on internal control over financial reporting may touch on those principles.
+However, it would not provide comfort in those areas that a SOC 2 report does.
 SOC 2 shows whether the controls at the service organization address the trust services principles.
-It will provide evidence on whether the service organization is operating controls as committed or agreed.
+It provides evidence on whether the service organization is operating controls as committed or agreed.

 Soc 1 and Soc 2